Outsourced-Logic/Skipper/README.md

     It's not clear how these extensions handle your payment information, if the software is safe to download and if the extension is even functional, prior to             downloading potentially malicious files.

-    Skipper will *always* be open-source and will *always* have a fully functional free version, although it is highly likely that Skipper will never have a paid           version, as monatizing this project may prove to be a headache.
+    Skipper will *always* be open-source and will *always* have a fully functional free version, although it is highly likely that Skipper will never have a paid           version, as monetizing this project may prove to be a headache.

 * **Poor online review due to a general lack of support/functionality.**